SHE BUILT NYC OPEN CALL FOR ARTISTS

 Walker was the keeper of the Robbins Reef Lighthouse in Staten Island for 35 years.
 She is credited with saving the lives of at least 50 people and maintaining the light that guided countless ships to safe passage through Kill Van Kull, the shipping channel between Staten Island and Bayonne, New Jersey.
 One of the few female lighthouse keepers in United States history, she broke barriers in a male-dominated field and raised her two children at the lighthouse, rowing them back and forth to attend school on Staten Island.
 Walker’s story sheds light on the largely untold history of women working in New York City’s maritime industry.

-The Katherine Walker monument will be included in the ongoing development planned for Staten Island’s North Shore being spearheaded by New York City Economic Development Corporation (NYCEDC).
+The Katherine Walker monument will be located in Staten Island, as part of the North Shore development project being spearheaded by the New York City Economic Development Corporation (NYCEDC).

 REQUEST FOR QUALIFICATIONS (RFQ)